 Often the days we fly do not require constant monitoring of the airplanes attitude.
 Airspeed, altimeter, and a map are all we need, with the PFD attitude to back us up if conditions change.
 We love those days and so does the Sport EX.
 That is why we allow you to show airspeed and altimeter tapes on your moving map.
 The Sport EX rounds everything out with wind and destination information.

 The green arc shows where the airplane will be when it reaches a pre-selected altitude (ground level in this case).
 Extended centerlines make it easy to line up on the correct runway, and is essential at night.

 The greatest value of obstacle alerting occurs when you find yourself forced to fly under an overcast in less than desirable visibility.
 At times like this, it must be effortless to understand such threats.
 That is why we show your threats on the PFD and not just the map.
 We show you the threat in the exact place you will be looking-the PFD.
 They appear in the same location out the window as they appear on the screen.
 Simple, and potentially life saving.
-(Shown here with the synthetic vision option, but also shown without this option.)
+Shown here with the synthetic vision option, but also without this option (lower right).